More peanut butter products made with recalled Jif pulled from stores

 Salmonella can cause symptoms including fever, diarrhea, nausea, vomiting and abdominal pain.
 It can be serious and sometimes fatal to children, as well as the frail and elderly.
 Most people who get Salmonella develop symptoms between six hours and six days after being exposed to the bacteria.

 In addition to jars of Jif, snack products containing the recalled peanut butter are now attracting regulatory scrutiny.
-Cargill on Monday said it is recalling 795, eight-ounce boxes of candy and other snacks made with the recalled peanut butter, according to a notice posted by the FDA.
+Cargill on Monday said it is recalling 795 8-ounce boxes of candy and other snacks made with the recalled peanut butter, according to a notice posted by the FDA.

 The CDC estimates that about 1.3 million Americans are infected with salmonella each year, with 26,500 hospitalized and 420 dying as a result.